!!! Do not change or delete this line - the submenu will be inserted here later !!!

 Aikido - More than just martial arts!

-Aikido is Japanese, elegant, effective - and much more than just sport.
-It keeps you flexible, strengthens your body and mind and brings you into contact with Japanese culture, language and meditation.
+Aikido is Japanese, elegant and effective - and much more than just sport.
+It keeps you flexible, strengthens your body and mind and also connects you with Japanese culture, language and meditation.

-Now is the best time to try something new.
-Start your Aikido journey!
+Now is the perfect time to try something new.
+Start your Aikido journey.

-This is how it works: Sign up for your first trial training session: aikido.seminar@psv-hd.de
+This is how it works: Sign up for your first free trial training session.

 Let's go!

-New Aikido training for young people at PSV Heidelberg!
-Movement with purpose, concentration with energy and community without competition - every Tuesday from 17:00 to 18:30 in Südstadt from 11 November 2025.
+Aikido training for young people at PSV Heidelberg!
+Exercise with purpose, concentration with energy and community without competition - every Tuesday from 17:00 to 18:30 in Südstadt.

 Tuesday, 17:00-18:30